Do you have a friend who’s living with depression? You’re not alone.

 If your friend seems interested in counseling, offer to help them review potential therapists.
 You can help your friend list things to ask potential therapists and things they want to mention in their first session.

-Encouraging them and supporting them to make that first appointment can be so helpful if they’re struggling.
+Encouraging them and supporting them to make that first appointment can be so helpful if they’re having a hard time with it.

 On a bad day, your friend might not feel like leaving the house.
 Depression can zap energy and increase the desire to self-isolate.